tpike3/distributedspace_mesa/README.md

 **args** - Additional optional arguments for the step finish function if needed.

-**split** - Number of processors to use, if 0 module will idnteify number of avialable processrs and use that.
-Currently reocmmend user only uses 2.
+**split** - Number of processors to use, if 0 module will identify number of available processes and use that.
+Currently recommend user only uses 2.

 **buffer** - Number of columns into neighboring buffer.